CEI Foundation Board of Trustees

 Mary Young-Williams, Trustee, is an Associate Architect at Kava Massih Architects in Berkeley.
 Over a career of 30+ years, she has worked on a wide range of project types, including healthcare, institutional, commercial, education, and multi-family housing.
 Involved in every aspect of the architectural process from early planning/schematic design to code review and construction, she has especially focused on tenant improvements, specializing in space planning, interior design, and selection of color palettes and furniture.
 She holds a bachelor’s degree in architecture from UC Berkeley.

-Tom Hyland, Director of Fund Development, joined CEI in 2021, bringing decades of experience in all aspects of fundraising.
+Tom Hyland, Executive Director, joined CEI in 2021, bringing decades of experience in all aspects of fundraising.
 He has raised tens of millions of dollars for unrestricted operations, medical equipment, medical research, museum exhibits, social service programs, schools, and capital construction projects at a variety of local, regional, and national nonprofit organizations.
 His skills include cultivating and soliciting major donor prospects, conducting capital campaigns, writing and administering foundation and corporate grants, staffing board-level committees, directing annual and special needs appeals, collaborating with and training volunteers in fundraising solicitation, managing special events, writing and publishing collateral materials, promoting estate planning opportunities, and securing online donations.
 He also has many years of experience in supervising and mentoring staff, overseeing gift recognition and data collection, and managing day-to-day fundraising office operations.
 Tom holds a Bachelor of Science degree from Ohio University in journalism with an emphasis on public relations and minors in business administration and history.
 He is a past board member of the Friends of the Alameda Animal Shelter and serves on the Advisory Committee to the Executive Director of the USS Hornet Sea, Air & Space Museum in Alameda.

 Maria Zamora became President & CEO of CEI in March 2021, bringing more than 24 years of experience in the healthcare and insurance industries.
 She has held executive management positions in for-profit and not-for-profit organizations, and has an extensive background in PACE (Program of All-inclusive Care for the Elderly).
 Prior to joining CEI, Maria served as Vice President of Senior Care Services/PACE at AltaMed Health Services and she also was the Regional Executive Director for InnovAge, which operates PACE programs Southern California and several other states.
 She has cultivated strong community relationships related to her expertise in health care and senior services.
 She is Chair and Executive Committee member of the Board of Directors for National PACE Association (NPA).
 She also serves as Treasurer and Executive Committee member of the Board of Directors for California PACE Association (CalPACE).
 She holds a Master of Business Administration (MBA) from Webster University in St. Louis, MO, and a Bachelor of Science in Business Accounting from the University of Phoenix.